-So it’s the middle of summer, it’s sweltering outside … and the air conditioner decides to stop functioning.
+So it’s the middle of summer, it’s sweltering outside … and your air conditioner decides to stop functioning.

-Before you panic and call a HVAC professional, there are some basic steps you can take in case it is just a simple fix that you can do on the spot.
+Before you panic and call a HVAC professional, there are some basic steps you can take to troubleshoot your A/C in case it is just a simple fix that you can do on the spot.

 And even if it turns out to be something you can’t fix, doing a little checking and testing in advance can save time when you call an HVAC technician out.

 Though it seems almost too obvious to state, if the unit won’t even power up, the most common reason by far is that electricity is somehow not getting to it.

 You’ve likely already thought to check that the unit is plugged in, but you should also check that the outlet itself is still functional (using a simple and inexpensive plug-in tester that can be purchased at any hardware store).

 If the outlet is good, check the circuit breaker it is connected to, as the high amount of power used when the air conditioner comes on frequently causes them to trip.

 If it’s an outside unit, there should also be a hardwired disconnect switch inside of a metal box somewhere close to the unit that may have been flipped on.

 Some units will actually manually shut down if they detect that the filter is blocked and that a normal level of air is not getting through.